m-u-r-r-a-y/ci-project1/README.md

 ![wireframe](https://github.com/m-u-r-r-a-y/ci-project1/blob/main/docs/thumbnail_ci-project1-website-design%20.png)

-The aim was to have a single page website, delivered in a minimal but aesthetically pleasing manner to showcase the company's works and ideas.
+Website Structure:

+The objective is to create a single-page website designed with a minimalist yet visually appealing aesthetic.
+This streamlined approach will effectively showcase the company's portfolio, ideas, and creative vision, providing an engaging user experience while maintaining simplicity and elegance.

 #### Moving icon (animation)

+Hero Section Design:

-I designed a shapeshifting icon to give the hero section an element of spontaneity and distraction.
-I wanted the user's eye to follow the shape then become hypnotized out of their current thinking and into a new world of fantasy and dream.
-I also worked on slowing the animation to stop it being painful.
+I designed a shapeshifting icon for the hero section to introduce an element of spontaneity and visual intrigue.
+The goal was to draw the user's attention, encouraging their gaze to follow the shifting form, gradually leading them into a world of fantasy and imagination.
+To enhance the experience, I fine-tuned the animation's speed, ensuring it transitions smoothly without causing visual discomfort or overwhelming the user.

 ![screenshot 2](https://github.com/m-u-r-r-a-y/ci-project1/blob/main/docs/ScreenRecording2024-04-01at17.27.32-ezgif.com-optimize.gif)